aws/eks-distro/docs/contents/users/index.md

 Before you start your cluster, you need to get several container images.
-Container images can be accessed either from the EKS Distro Container repository, downloaded in as a tarball, or built from scratch.
+Container images can be accessed either from the EKS Distro Container repository or built from scratch.

 ### EKS Distro Container Repository